npbtram/springboot-examples/README.md

-# Spring Boot 2 Examples with Spring Data JPA/Hibernate, MySQL, Docker
+# Spring Boot 2 Examples and Tutorials with Docker

 ## Tutorials